Calculate mean, median, mode and range for sets of data. Interpret these statistics in the context of data(ACMSP171)

 2) divide by the number of items in the data set.

-Median is also known as the middle.
+Median is also known as the middle number when arranged in ascending or descending order.
 The median shows you what the middle number is that splits the data in half so that half the data is on one side and the other half is on the other.

 1) arrange the numbers in order (ascending/descending doesn’t really matter)